BBahrainy/RTALogger/README.md

       multiple log manager configuration in Log_Managers array.
     - log_managers : the array of LogManagers with different configuration.
       It is possible to define multiple log manager configurations for differen usages.
-      - manager_name: the name of log manager.
+      - title: the name of log manager.
 It will be used to define the default log manager.
       - enable: (true/false) The value of this property activate or deactivate entire log manager.
       - app_name: Application name as the owner of log data.
       - severity_level: Defines which level of log data will be stored in log repositories.